 A detailed course outline with a comprehensive reading list and bibliography are provided for this course.
-Students are expected to read ahead of the next lecture in order to acquire a basic familiarity with the relevant topic and then take their own notes in lectures.
-Lectures are conducted in a structured but discursive manner allowing for questions and discussion.
+Students are expected to read ahead of the following lecture to acquire a basic familiarity with the relevant topic and then take notes in lectures.
+Lectures are structured but discursive, allowing for questions and discussion.
 Practical examples are routinely considered with reference to case law.
-Students are expected to be able to discuss the facts and decisions of all the cases listed in the course outline at the relevant time.
+Students are expected to be able to discuss the facts and decisions of all the cases listed in the course outline at the appropriate time.

-There are two compulsory lectures per week for the duration of the semester, although students may be absent without leave for a total of five lectures during the course.
+There are two compulsory lectures per week for the semester, although students may be absent without leave for five lectures during the course.